Function library

 Returns the value of the input after applying Unicode normalization.

 returns the unicode-normalized version of the input string.
 Normalization forms NFC, NFD, NFKC, and NFKD are supported.
-"FULLY-NORMALIZED" though supported, should be used with caution as only the composition exclusion characters supported FULLY-NORMALIZED are which are uncommented in the following filearrow-up-right.
+"FULLY-NORMALIZED" though supported, should be used with caution as only the composition exclusion characters supported FULLY-NORMALIZED are which are uncommented in the [following file](https://www.unicode.org/Public/UCD/latest/ucd/CompositionExclusions.txt).

-upper-case
+### upper-case

-W3C specificationarrow-up-right
+[W3C specification](https://www.w3.org/TR/xpath-functions-31/#func-upper-case)

 Fully implemented